muudzo/zse-data-scrapper/zse-api/README.md

 # ZSE Data Ingestion API

-A complete pipeline to scrape Zimbabwe Stock Exchange (ZSE) data, store it in PostgreSQL, and serve it via a FastAPI.
+A complete pipeline to scrape Zimbabwe Stock Exchange (ZSE) data, store it in PostgreSQL, and serve it via a secured FastAPI.

 ## Setup